hortonworks-gallery/hdp22-twitter-demo/README.md

 Slides and webinar recording are available at http://hortonworks.com/partners/learn/

 Author: [Ali Bajwa](https://www.linkedin.com/in/aliabajwa)
+With thanks to:
+  - [Guilherme Braccialli](https://github.com/gbraccialli) for helping to maintain the code and adding sentiment analysis component
+  - [Tim Veil](https://github.com/timveil) for the original banana dashboard

 #### Monitor Twitter stream for S&P 500 companies to identify & act on unexpected increases in tweet volume